nayooti/JamesBonding/README.md

 # JamesBonding - Multi-Way-Binding in Swift

 A lightweight solution to link data between multiple view instances.
+I created this for my MVVM-based projects to sync state between ViewModel und UIElements.

 ### How to use it:
 ```